 Good legal citation will identify for the reader just what material is being discussed or used by the writer.
 It is essential for lawyers and law students to do this properly.
 Fortunately, it is a simple and easy-to-learn skill.

 This guide is a supplementary resource to be used in consultation with the Australian Guide to Legal Citation 3rd ed.
 This guide will provide you with detailed style notes and examples of how to cite the law.

-2. download the Reference Type table below -
+2. download the Reference Type table from the "Downloads" box-

 3. label the references - to divide your bibliography into sections.
 Add the section title in the Label field for each reference:

 4. now, create your Library !